What You Need to Know About Beneficial Ownership Reporting

 A unique identifying number must be provided from an acceptable identification document.
 These include state identification (ID) cards, drivers license and US passports, among others.
 BOI reports will require images of any identification documents to be submitted.

 Companies can streamline the reporting process by using “FinCEN identifier” numbers.
-Beneficial owners can obtain a FinCEN identifier by providing the four pieces of information to FinCEN directly.
-A FinCEN identifier number can be provided on the BOI report in place of the information.
+Alternatively, beneficial owners can obtain a FinCEN identifier on each beneficial owner, control party, and company applicant by providing the four pieces of information to FinCEN directly.
+A FinCEN identifier number can be provided on the BOI report in lieu of date of birth, residential address, and copy of driver’s license.

 Deadlines to Comply with Beneficial Ownership Reporting